MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Introduction-to-Portfolio-Theory.md

 $$\begin{align} \mu_P &= x\mu_A + (1-x)\mu_B \\ \sigma^2_P &= x^2\sigma^2_A + (1-x)^2\sigma^2_B + 2x(1-x)\gamma_{AB} \end{align}$$

-From these formulas, we can have two simple types of portfolio:
+From these formulae, we can have two simple types of portfolio:

 - Portfolio containing a risky asset and a non-risky asset;
 - Portfolio containing two risky assets